iamask/cloudflare-agents-openai-wrapper/README.md

 + const model = workersai("@cf/deepseek-ai/deepseek-r1-distill-qwen-32b")
 ```

-Commit your changes and then run the `agents-starter` as per the rest of this README.
+Commit your changes and then run the project as per the rest of this README.

 ### Modifying the UI